Urgent Dental Care

 Please call 111 for advice if you have:

-• severe dental and, or facial pain that cannot be controlled by pain relief
+• severe dental and, or facial pain that cannot be controlled

 • infection of the teeth and, or gums